riaanvddool/docker-modisl1db/README.md

 # IMAPP MODIS L1 processor
 The International MODIS/AIRS Processing Package (IMAPP) allows ground stations capable of receiving direct broadcast data from the NASA Terra and Aqua spacecraft to create a suite of products from the MODIS instruments.
 The IMAPP software is maintained and distrubuted by the University of Wisconsin-Madison Space Science and Engineering Center (SSEC): https://cimss.ssec.wisc.edu/imapp

+This repository repackages the IMAPP L1 processor into a Docker container.
+This is not an official IMAPP repository and the author is not affiliated with SSEC in any way.

 ## Disclaimer

 There is no expressed or implied warranty made to anyone as to the suitability of this software